robertcorponoi/godot_rust_helper/README.md

 ## **Step 4: Using the Components in Godot**

-The last step that has to be done to use your component in your Godot project is creating the component and attaching it to the node that needs to use it.
+The last step is to attach the scripts to the Nodes in Godot:

-After you have created a component and run a build, you can attach the component to a node like so:

-1. Choose the node to add the component to and in the inspector go to the script dropdown and choose to add a new script.
+1. Choose the node to add the component to and in the inspector go to the script dropdown and choose load.
-2. In the Attach Node Script modal, set the following options:
-  - **Language:** NativeScript
-  - **Class Name:** The name you passed to `godot_rust_helper create` which is the class name of the Rust component you created.
-3. Change the name of the script to match the class name.
-4. Click on the newly created .gdns file (or after the steps above it should be active in the inspector already) and in the Library dropdown choose load and select the "library_name.gdnlib" file in the root folder (or the folder you specified with --output-path).
-This library name is the same name passed to `godot_rust_helper new`.
+2. Find the script to load in the root directory or the directory specified by `--nativescript-path` when the library was created and select it.

 Now if you run your game you will see your component's functionality up and running!

 **Note:** If you update your Rust component and run a build you do not have to update the corresponding .gdnlib file in Godot, it will be updated automatically.

+**Note:** You do not need to keep your .gdns scripts in any certain place so feel free to move them around.
+As long as the gdnlib and dynamic library files are not moved then the nativescript files can be placed anywhere in the Godot project.

 ## **Other Commands**